 Located adjacent to Bent Creek is Lake Powhatan Recreation Area and Campground, a heavily wooded area on the banks of a small lake.
 If you don't camp, you can also enjoy the area with a day visit ($2/person) for a picnic or an easy one-mile hike around the lake.
 There's a beach for swimming and a pier for fishing in the trout-stocked lake.
 Weekend interpretive programs run from Memorial Day Weekend through Labor Day Weekend.

 The shaded, private campsites are organized into four loops, all within walking distance of the lake.
 Provided are picnic tables, tent pads, lantern posts and campfire rings with grills, in addition to restrooms with hot showers and flush toilets.
 A few sites have full hookups for RVs.
 Campers can purchase ice and firewood and rent tubes on-site.

-Open April -October.
+Open March-November.
 Gate closes at 10 PM and reopens at 7 AM.
 Reservations must be made four days in advance.
 Must occupy site within first 24 hours or forfeit site.
-Sites are available for reservation May 15-October 15.
+Sites are available for reservation.
 First Come / First Serve sites available.
-Campground office 828-667-0391.
+Reserve online or call 1-877-444-6777.